Sarinakasaiyan/Natural-Language-Processing-NLP--The-difference-between-Backoff-and-Stupid-Backoff/README.md

 <H2>Backoff</H2>

 The provided code implements a **Backoff Language Model**, which is used to estimate the probabilities of word sequences (n-grams) in natural language processing.
-Here’s a concise explanation of how the code works:

 1. **Class Definition**:
    - The `BackoffLanguageModel` class is initialized with a parameter $$ n $$ that specifies the maximum order of n-grams (e.g., unigrams, bigrams, trigrams).
 It uses a `defaultdict` to store counts of n-grams.